 Increasing numbers of people are attempting to return to a lifestyle that is purely holistic and complete, recognizing the importance of combining the mind, body, and spirit in equal measures to achieve optimum health and well-being.
-Reputed to be very old, and literally used in almost all civilizations of the world, aromatherapy is one form of holistic healing that is easy to and flexible to be practiced in our daily lives.
+Reputed to be very old, and literally used in almost all civilizations of the world, aromatherapy is one form of holistic healing that is easy to and flexible to be practised in our daily lives.

 Aromatherapy contains organic, natural, unadulterated aromatic extracts, called aromatic essential oils, which come from plant origins.
 These natural substances display a broad range of therapeutic effects and actions on the body.
 Many of these essential oils play an important role in our daily lives, each and every moment, and in all occasions.
 At least one daily consumable that is used by us contains one of these essentials, like many tooth pastes and mouth washes.
 There are even eatables like some baked goods that are made with essential oils.
 Aromatherapy, however, refers strictly to the use of essential oils and hydrosols for health purposes and body healing.

 Aromatherapy is the art of using the fragrant essential oils derived from plants to treat ailments of the mind and body.
 The magnificent scent of these oils evokes a variety of different responses by stimulating the olfactory and other sensory organs, which are linked to the areas of the brain which control emotions.
 It means that these essential oils have a direct bearing on the human constitution, body and mind.
 A chain of chemical reactions, initiated by this invisible stimulation then takes place, effecting a physical or emotional change in the body.